I am missing items from my safe deposit box. The bank has stated that it is not at fault. What can I do?

 A bank may defend itself against a claim of unauthorized access or missing items by showing that its controls were followed.
-The two main controls are dual control and authorized signature.
+There are two main types of controls:

 - Dual control: Two people—usually a bank employee and the renter—are required to open the box.
 In this way, no one person can ever open the box and remove the contents.

-- Authorized signature: When the safe deposit account is opened, all persons authorized to access the box sign the signature card.
-The bank can only allow those individuals to enter the box.
-From then on, the bank records the signature of any individual allowed to enter the box.
+- Authorized signature: When the safe deposit account is opened, all persons authorized to access the box sign a signature card.
+The bank allows only those individuals to open the box.
+From then on, the bank records the signature of any individual allowed to open the box.